ravimalde/hotel_cancellation_analysis/README.md

 # Hotel Cancellation Analysis

-The aim of this project was
+The aim of this project was to mitigate the loss of revenue to a hotel due to the cancellation of bookings.
+The dataset used contained customer booking information for 80,000 bookings over a two year period, from which we were trying to predict the likelihood of that booking being cancelled prior to the check-in date.
 This project was a collaborative effort between Ravi Malde and Seung Won Lee.

 Ravi Malde Contact Info:
 - Email: ravidmalde@gmail.com